MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/5-exercise-build-loop-new-array-data.md

     Keep this analysis of the code logic in mind as you continue testing the application.

-1. Notice that the Terminal panel updates with the same "another pet?" message, but you code doesn't display an updated `petCount`.
+1. Notice that the Terminal panel updates with the same "another pet?" message, but your code doesn't display an updated `petCount`.

     The Terminal panel should now show the following output: